Jayboy628/DataDrivenHealthcare/README.md

 2) The next step is to populate the cloud database.
 Snowpipe will pull the normalized Json files from AWS into tables.
 I would need to create a Task (Acron)remember; the files will be sent twice a day so I will need to scheduler also I need to build a Stream (CDC) to enable triggers.
 </p>

+- Snowflake:Click the link to view configuration
-- Snowflake:Data Warehouse and SQS Setup
+    - Data Warehouse and SQS Setup
     - Warehouse/Virtual Warehouse
     - Database and Schema
         - Table
+            - Type-1
+            - Type-2
         - View
+            - DBT (explained in next section)
         - Stored procedure
         - Snow Pipe
         - Stream